HakkaTjakka/SKULL/README.md

 Uploading region files (612) (done)

 Request: Please let me know if this level is playable, on what computer / version / setting.
 I've tried everything, but the bastard loads very slow, and sometimes nothing shows up.
-I'm converting the mtf'r now to the Windows 10 Edition (Bedrock), its a c/c++ version of Minecraft.
+I'm converting the bastard now to the Windows 10 Edition (Bedrock), its a c/c++ version of Minecraft.
 Mojang should learn how to program.
 Go back to school i would like them to tell.
 Tia.
 ![clipboard_small](https://github.com/HakkaTjakka/SKULL/blob/main/Untitled.jpg)

 I've addapted the Minecraft World Editor for the aquaworld so you CAN GENERATE IT YOURSELF (See repo).